Dragon8029/100-days-of-code/Attempt3.md

 Made my way through the YelpCamp: Creating Comments Pt1 and Pt2 on Web Developer Bootcamp from @Udemy Lots of debugging(frustration), but totaly worth it once it all starts to wokr correctly.

+A3D17
+May 12, 2018

+Finished up the YelpCamp Comments section, and started the Authentication section on Web Developer Bootcamp from @Udemy